 - You enroll online directly through MO HealthNet.

-2014-2015 enrollment numbers
+Missouri Medicaid enrollment numbers

-Missing out on billions in federal funding
+Missouri has missed out on billions in federal funding

 A University of Missouri School of Medicine study in 2012 concluded that “Medicaid expansion would be highly beneficial to the Missouri economy and its citizens.”
 And in June 2014, the Missouri Economic Research and Information Center announced that healthcare job growth in Missouri had slowed considerably since 2012, and was falling behind compared with states that had expanded Medicaid.
 Healthcare is the state’s largest employment sector.

 Outgoing Governor Jay Nixon was a longtime proponent of Medicaid expansion, although the Republican supermajority in the state’s legislature blocked his efforts in 2012 and 2013.